General Admission Policy

 - Applicants who are declined admission into one program and apply for another program must complete a new application form, write a new essay and submit another application fee.
-It is also necessary to submit new references and may be necessary to retake the Entrance Exam.
+It is also necessary to submit new references.

 General Admission Requirements

 NOTE: All applicants must provide, meet or have the following requirements:

 - Must be United States citizens,Naturalized U. S. citizens or Permanent Residents